my-realm/musings/vulnerable-airports.md

 These days, military grade AI models have become exceptionally good at threading the needle's eye, in each layer of any given defense system.
 And when I say any defense system, I do mean any, without any exaggeration.

-In my humble opinion, the largest gaping hole within the defenses of existing countries with industrially developed and newly developing economies exists because of the possibility of incursions from unmanned vehicles, into secure locations within those countries.
+In my humble opinion, a large gaping hole exists within the defenses of countries with industrially developed and newly developing economies because of the possibility of incursions from unmanned vehicles, into secure locations within those countries.

 >When the human pilot (or driver) is removed from the vehicle, the vehicle can do much more risky and dangerous activities, especially if the vehicle doesn't have to be retrieved or reused.
 This is the basis of numerous, versatile, modern warfare tactics.